MailRuCloudSolutions/activemq-artemis-helm/docs/README.md

 ## 6. Configuration

-The following tables lists the configurable parameters of the MySQL chart and their default values.
+The following tables lists the configurable parameters of the Active chart and their default values.

 | Parameter                            | Description                           | Default                                                    |
 | ------------------------------------ | ------------------------------------- | ---------------------------------------------------------- |